-This section provides access to all of the user accounts associated with your journal, as well as the opportunity to manage roles and permissions.
+This section provides information on accessing all of user accounts associated with your journal, as well as managing roles and permissions.

 In addition to managing the journal web site, the Journal Manager is also responsible for all of the user accounts in the system.